Epitech-Nantes-Tek3/A-equals-l-squared/CONTRIBUTING.md

 ## Committing Rules

-First, the commits.
-They should always look like the following description:
+The commits should always look like the following description:

 Action Verb (Add, Delete, Fix ...) + Title + Description of what you have done + Related Issue Number